Qoraiche/VultrDash/readme.md

 Now you can visit http://localhost:8000/ to see the application in action.

+Default login credentials:

+    email   :    admin@example.com
+    password:    admin

+Don't forget to change the default email and password when you logged in!

 ## Note

-Don't forget to add your server ip address to the [access control whitelist](https://my.vultr.com/settings/#settingsapi)
+Add your server ip address to the [access control whitelist](https://my.vultr.com/settings/#settingsapi)

 <a id="credits"></a>
 ## Credits